SlavovLab/decode/decode_analysis/README.md

 mkdir $DECODE
 ```

-where you replace the path my your favored location.
+where you replace the path by your favored location.

 3. Download the large required additional
    data file